Short Answer

 Contract Snapshot

-This market resolves to "Yes" if OpenAI officially confirms an IPO before March 1, 2027.
-An IPO is confirmed if the SEC declares the S-1 effective, the IPO is priced, or a securities exchange assigns a ticker.
-If an IPO is not confirmed by February 28, 2027, 11:59 PM EST, the market resolves to "No," otherwise it closes early upon confirmation of an IPO.
+The market resolves "Yes" if OpenAI officially announces an IPO before March 1, 2027, with confirmation defined by the SEC declaring Form S-1 effective, the IPO being priced, or a securities exchange assigning a ticker.
+If an IPO is not confirmed by this deadline, the market resolves "No" and closes by February 28, 2027, 11:59 PM EST. Resolution occurs immediately upon confirmation, even if public trading commences after March 1, 2027.

 Available Contracts